esiranjofu/Delani-Studio/README.md

 ## Development
 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps:

-Fork the repo
+-Fork the repo
-Create a new branch (git checkout -b improve-feature) Make the appropriate changes in the files
+-Create a new branch (git checkout -b improve-feature) -Make the appropriate changes in the files
-Add changes to reflect the changes made
+-Add changes to reflect the changes made
-Commit your changes (git commit -am 'Improve feature') Push to the branch (git push origin improve-feature) Create a Pull Request
+-Commit your changes (git commit -am 'Improve feature') -Push to the branch (git push origin improve-feature) -Create a Pull Request

+##Bug / Feature Request
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue here on this website including your search query and the expected result.

 ## Technologies used
 [Javasript]